 Running a 200km ultra marathon from Chiang Mai to Chiang Rai; Raising money for COVID

 Well, we did it!
+What seemed like one of the hardest ultramarathons in the world.
 We ran/hobbled and limped from Chiang Mai to Chiang Rai over a weekend.
 It took us over 50 hours, starting on the morning of Friday 13th until midday or so Sunday 15th.
 And it was brutal.
 But we did it, and we raised $5,000USD for a few charities, most pertinently a charity supporting families affected by COVID-19 here in Bangkok.
 So how was the experience!?

 Chiang Mai to Chiang Rai Run